Ngalstyan4/airreplay/README.md

     1. Outbound responses (responses to inbound requests) [kudu (inbound_call.cc)](https://github.com/Ngalstyan4/kuduraft/pull/1/files#diff-5a4f04732c39584b145034490dcc2602ed0b896a30c68089e7293584f1ac2c1bR207-R217)
  1. Register inbound message reproducers with AirReplay
     1. If your application has incoming message handlers that take RPC messages, you can simply register these handlers with AirReplay (etcd example to be linked), [kudu inbound requests (kserver.cc)](https://github.com/Ngalstyan4/kuduraft/compare/kudu...Ngalstyan4:kuduraft:kudu_airreplay?expand=1#diff-b843607bdc0af2f903cbf75e924ab230d7b4506fb83e23b27853611c8f04553aR196-R221)
-    1. Some applications do not have such handlers that directly consume a message.
+    1. Some applications do not have handlers that directly consume an incoming RPC message.
 They instead interact with an internal event loop.
-The event loop calls app-provided callbacks and informs the application about a new message.
+The event loop calls app-provided callbacks and informs the application about the new message.
+In kud, for example, the application provides a callback when issuing an RPC request.
+The callback is specific to that one request and is called by an internal event loop when the response arrives.
-    For example, in kudu, the application provides a callback when issuing an RPC request.
-The callback is called by an internal event loop when the response arrives.
+    So during replay, the callback provided by the application’s request must be called in order to reproduce the response.
-    To integrate these applications with AirReplay, you need to make sure the callbacks provided by the application are called in replay.
+    To integrate these applications with AirReplay, you must ensure the callbacks provided by the application are called during replay.
     So, you can do one of the following:
-        1. Run the same event loop in replay mode as well
+        1. Run the same event loop in replan mode as well
         1. Create a mock-event loop that stores callbacks and calls them when triggered by AirReplay via a message reproducer
-1. Convert internal non-deterministic events into incoming messages that can be recorded and then be retriggered with a custom registered reproducer (<ins>kudu WIP examples below</ins>)
+1. Convert internal non-deterministic events into incoming messages that can be recorded and retriggered with a custom registered reproducer (<ins>kudu WIP examples below</ins>)
     1. Timer expiration for heartbeats
     1. Lock acquisition order of key locks
  ---